whirlxd/browserbuddy/submissions/DJ_Laser's High Seas Extension/README.md

 ## Build Manually

-Use the included nix flake by running `nix develop`
+Use the included nix flake by running `nix develop` (or manually install nodejs 22)

 Install packages with `npm i --force` (`--force` is needed because `@hackclub/icons` does officially not support react 19)